arwes/arwes/docs/ROADMAP.md

-- Tasks are listed in the [project boards](https://github.com/arwes/arwes/projects).
+- Tasks are listed with their respective details in the [project boards](https://github.com/arwes/arwes/projects).
 - The order in the lists does not represent priority neither order or execution.
+- The roadmap is subject to changes according to the development progress.

 ----